angelicamapeso/bootcamp-roster-generator/README.md

 ![Team Roster Preview](./assets/teamRoster_preview.png)

-A command line program for generating a webpage for a software engineering team roster.
+A command line program which generates a webpage of software engineering team's roster.

 According to the acceptance criteria, a team consists of one Manager and any number of Interns and/or Engineers.
 As such, the prompts will begin Manager-specific information first before allowing the user to add Interns/Engineers.